 A student that later became a celebrity in Hong Kong and throughout the Philippines in the movies and used the philosophies, and taught what he learned from Pundador Aguillon and later established his own organization was Grandmaster Trovador Ramos of TRACMA [Trovador Ramos Consolidated Martial Arts - of Combat Judo and Karate].
 Grandmaster Ramos always has shown the highest respect to Pundador for sharing his knowledge with him.

 Pundador constantly throughout his life reached out for more knowledge, either from other Arnisadors, Grandmasters, and Masters of other fighting arts and even books when available.
 Constantly practicing and combining his family's stick fight art any fighting art that would blend in with his philosophies.
 Manuel found that the graceful movements of other martial arts such Judo, Ju Jitsu, Karate, Kung Fu and coupled with the swift hand and foot fighting techniques of boxing, made a distinct and characteristic form of Arnis into a Scientific Filipino Martial Art.

-As the years passed Manuel Aguillon became set and guarded in his families art.
-Being selective and discreet in choosing students, he would only teach those who he found had high morale standards.
-So upon his passing away on January 8, 1991, only a hand full of students is known to exist that has the knowledge of Aguillon Arnis.
+As the years passed Manuel Aguillon became set and guarded in his families' art.
+Being selective and discreet in choosing students, he would only teach those who he found had high moral standards.
+So upon his passing away on January 8, 1991, only a hand full of students are known to exist that has the knowledge of Aguillon Arnis.

 Passing away in 1991 Grandmaster Manuel Molina Aguillon Sr. his qualified instructors in the Philippines taught as he did in an informal atmosphere, taking few students and maintaining the high standards which Pundador promulgated and believed in.